February 9, 2023

 Time and money is not always on our side.
 Using your home as a presentation space is a convenient option, especially if you want or have a global audience.
 And, if the pandemic has taught us anything, virtual presentations can be done… and can be done well.

 Pro Tip: Wear glasses?
-See how expert, Gia Goodrich, suggests you light yourself – the key speaker – up properly [link].
+See how expert, Gia Goodrich, suggests lighting tips for key speakers with glasses.

 Make yourself memorable by choosing a presentation venue that your audience wouldn’t even think of.
 These are best for once-off pitches or product launches where you want to gain people’s attention and get them to start talking and invest in your idea.
 For example: